apostrophecms/docs/docs/reference/modules/task.md

 ### `invoke(name, args, options)`

 For use when you wish to execute an Apostrophe command line task from server-side code and continue with other work.
 This avoids using the command line directly or using the Node.js `child_process` module.
-The method runs asynchronously (returns a Promise).
+The method returns a Promise (it can be run with the `async/await` syntax).

 **The `name` argument** is the only one that is required.
 It must be the name of a task, including the name of the module where it was registered, e.g., `'@apostrophecms/user:add'`.

 If present, **the `args` argument should be an array of positional arguments** that would be provided to the task in a CLI, *not including* the task name.

-If present, **the `options` argument contains the optional parameters** that would normally be hyphenated, i.e. at the command line you might write `--total=20`.
+If present, **the `options` argument is an object that contains optional parameters** that would normally be hyphenated, i.e. at the command line you might write `--total=20`.
 This can be passed as the second argument if `args` is omitted.

 ```
 # CLI equivalent: node app @apostrophecms/user:add 'alf' 'admin'